 Dogs & Cats in Westfield and Union, NJ

 When your pet is diagnosed with cancer, it can be a stressful time for both you and your pet.
-Yet, with significant advances in veterinary medicine and pet oncology, we’re able to offer effective treatments for cancer in dogs and cats.
+Yet, with significant advances in veterinary medicine and pet oncology, we’re able to offer effective cancer treatments for dogs and cats in Westfield and Union, NJ.
 With our partnership with Private Veterinary Services LLC, we’re able to perform a range of treatments to give your pet the best chance of achieving remission.

 Common Types of Cancer

 Certain types of cancer are more prevalent in dogs and others are more prevalent in cats.
 At Westfield Veterinary Group, our team has the experience to treat a wide range of cat and dog cancers.
 Some of the more common types we treat include:

 - Mast cell tumors – These tumors typically form on the skin and can be anywhere from benign to extremely aggressive.